Taking Names

 Down through the path of years."

-A-dro dhe Henwyn-Tyller or Taking Names aims to share with the whole community information about the Cornish language- especially how it is reflected in our landscape to show how Cornish helps our understanding and sense of place.
-The project will encourage the Cornish language to be used more widely as a means to understand and appreciate the Penwith landscape through increased knowledge, particularly of field and place names.
+A-dro dhe Henwyn-Tyller or Taking Names shared with the community information about the Cornish language - especially how it is reflected in our landscape to show how Cornish helps our understanding and sense of place.
+The project encouraged the Cornish language to be used more widely as a means to understand and appreciate the Penwith landscape through increased knowledge, particularly of field and place names.

-Loveday Jenkin and Tony Phillips have been contracted as our Para Kernewek (Cornish team) to celebrate and promote Cornish language and culture.
+Our Digital and Communications Officer managed this project, while the lead on this work was managed by Loveday Jenkin and Tony Phillips as our Para Kernewek (Cornish team).
 If you would like to contact them please email cornish@penwithlandscape.com

 Join the Conversation - Would you like to learn more Cornish, or share information on Penwith place and field names, as well as local stories?
 Loveday and Tony have set up a Facebook group for this purpose.
 Click the button below to view the group and join the conversation